 Alum (see above) has been shown not to improve the firmness of quick-process pickles.

 But, the calcium in lime definitely does improve pickle firmness.
 Here's how to use it: Food-grade lime may be used as a lime-water solution for soaking fresh cucumbers 12 to 24 hours before pickling them.
 Excess lime absorbed by the cucumbers must be removed to make safe pickles.
 To remove excess lime, drain the lime-water solution, rinse, and then re-soak the cucumbers in fresh water for 1 hour.
 Repeat the rinsing and soaking steps two more times.
-To further improve pickle firmness, you may process cucumber pickles for 30 minutes in water at 180°F. This process also prevents spoilage, but the water temperature should not fall below 180°F. Use a candy or jelly thermometer to check the water temperature.
+To further improve pickle firmness, you may process cucumber pickles for 30 minutes in water at 180°F. This process also prevents spoilage, but the water temperature should not fall below 180°F. Use a candy or jelly thermometer to verify the water temperature.

 Pickle Crisp, made by Ball, was discontinued around late 2007, but returned to the market in 2013!
 I guess popular demand brought it back!
 I've used it and found it works; others have written in to say they have seen imporved crispness in their pickles, using it.